-General Education at the University of Mississippi is that body of educational experiences that is common for all undergraduates.
-The purpose of General Education is to provide a broad foundation of liberal learning, assisting students in:
+General Education at the University of Mississippi is that body of curricular and co-curricular educational experiences that instills core competency, student learning skills.
+The purpose of General Education is to provide a broad foundation of liberal learning, a depth of knowledge to be lifelong learners, and skills essential to be informed and involved citizens.

 - study the principal domains of knowledge and their methods of inquiry;